“How long are you going to wait before you demand the best for yourself?” – Epictetus

 Ever thought about the fact that you are born useless?
 A lump of flesh?
 You can’t even walk, can’t feed yourself.
 You’d be dead within a few hours, if left out all by yourself.
 That’s if you’re somehow lucky enough to even survive that long.

-Remember how it felt to learn how to walk?
-How to talk?
+Remember how it felt to learn to walk?
+To talk?
 Of course not.
 But you did learn to do those things, and became quite good.

 It’s never how good you are.
 You are not a noun.
 You are a verb.
 You are not a finished product.
 You are a work in progress.